gu-fan/riv.vim/README.rst

   | This is a line block
   | This is the second line

-  It's highlighted but not folded.
+  It's highlighted and folded.

+  :Note: for speed considering , the blank line between line blocks are ignored
+         as they are a single line block.

   See `Line Blocks`__